Science Department Courses

 0346 Full Year 1 Credit Grades 11-12

-This course involves the survey of the origin and effects of crucial environmental problems and scientific principles in treatment of such topics as population growth, resource depletion, industrial and municipal pollution, natural cycles of materials.
+This course involves a survey of the origin and effects of crucial environmental problems and scientific principles in treatment of such topics as population growth, resource depletion, industrial and municipal pollution, natural cycles of materials.
 This course fulfills the science requirement for non-science majors at most colleges.
 Students will participate in the school’s recycling program and will complete a final project.

 Prerequisite: Biology, Earth Science.